-- Plain Dart: the most common type of dart, the plain dart is often found around the bust, waist, and hips of a garment.
+- Plain or Standard Dart: the most common type of dart, the plain dart is often found around the bust, waist, and hips of a garment.

 - Bust Dart: as the name implies, the bust dart is often placed at the side of the garment with the apex ending near the bust.